bvirxx/bLUe_PYSIDE/README.md

 ## DESCRIPTION

 bLUe is a layer-based image editor.
-Its goal is to integrate a 3D LUT editor with more traditional tools to propose a powerful GUI for photo editing.
+Its goal is to integrate a 3D LUT editor with more traditional tools in order to propose a powerful GUI for photo editing.
 The program is fully modular : tools are implemented as independent adjustment layers using a common GUI.
 New features can be added easily: any imaging library exposing Python bindings can take advantage of the GUI.

 bLUe can develop raw images in all usual formats : nef, cr2, dng, ...
-It supports dng/dcp dual illuminant camera profiles.
+It supports dng/dcp dual illuminant camera profiles : they are essential for rendering colors similar to whose produced by camera software.

 bLUe provides drawing layers and paint brushes with adjustable parameters: size, flow, hardness, opacity.